 The history of Svema film or the entire photographic history from the former Soviet Bloc is a topic for a blog post all on its own.
 In the case of Svema, they had been producing black & white film for many years before the Second World War.
 However, they did not have a colour film.
 When the war happened, and Russia rolled through Eastern Germany, they captured many camera and film manufacturers, including Agfa.
 From the Agfa plant, they got their hands on colour films and produced Svema Color 125.
 The film has a colour palette all of its own and something that you don’t see in films from North America or even Japan.
 It certainly gives you a different look to the world.
+While Svema collapsed when the Soviet Union died in the 1990s, another Eastern European film manufacture, Astrum, continues the legacy of Svema using some of the old machinery in a new factory in Shostka, Ukraine.
+This includes Color 125.

 Type: Colour Negative Film (C-41 Process)